2021–22 Essex Senior Football League

-The 2021–22 Essex Senior Football League season was the 51st in the history of the Essex Senior Football League, a football competition in England.
+The 2021–22 season was the 51st in the history of the Essex Senior Football League, a football competition in England.

 The proposed constitution for this season was published on 22 May 2021, based on allocations for Steps 5 and 6 announced by the FA five days earlier, and it was subject to appeal.
 The constitution was ratified at the league's annual general meeting (AGM) on 24 June.

 After the abandonment of the 2019–20 and 2020–21 seasons due to the COVID-19 pandemic in England, numerous promotions were decided on a points per game basis over the previous two seasons.

-Essex Senior League

-At the end of the 2020–21 season, the following teams left the league: